Brand Design for the Professional Services Firm: The Ultimate Guide for Marketers and Executives

 Or do you?

 Why is it, then, that so many firms take similar approaches to their brand identities?
 Let me illustrate my point.
-Here are the homepages of nine professional services firms from the same industry (in this case, accounting — but this situation applies across the board):
+Here are the homepages of nine Chicago accounting firms:

 Notice any problems here?

-For one thing, all of these homepages are blue, which happens to be the most common color in visual brands.
-Firms seem to gravitate toward “navy” and “royal” blues, in particular.
-(I don’t show it here, but green is the next most common color in the accounting industry.
-I could have just as easily have found nine green websites.)
-When so many competitors share the same narrow preference for colors, buyers are conditioned from the beginning of the process to believe that their choices are all alike.
+For one thing, all of these homepages are dominated by the color blue, which happens to be the most common color across the professional services.
+Firms seem to gravitate to “navy” and “royal” blues, in particular.
+When so many competitors share the same narrow preference for colors, buyers are conditioned from the beginning to believe that their choices are all alike.

-Another problem is clichéd imagery.
-I show just a few examples of images here, but these firms are following a familiar, well-worn road.
-Calculators, sailboats, generic buildings, zen gardens — these images not only represent a failure of imagination, they compound the buyer’s dilemma.
-In your industry, it might be chess pieces, boardrooms, handshakes, eagles, gavels, scales, stethoscopes.
-The list of stale imagery is shockingly long.
-Do any of these firms bring anything special to the table?
+Another endemic problem is clichéd imagery.
+These home pages feature the same predictable, tired images, following a familiar, well-worn road.
+Calculators, pens, charts, computers — these images not only represent a failure of imagination, they compound the buyer’s dilemma.
+In your industry, the clichés might be chess pieces, boardrooms, mountain climbers, handshakes, eagles, gavels, globes, puzzle pieces, stethoscopes — the list of stale imagery is as exhaustive as it is exhausting.
+Do any of these look-alike firms bring anything special to the table?
 The answer, regrettably, is probably not.
+And if they do, they sure don’t act like it.

-Brand design is an opportunity to avoid the “me too” problem.
-If most of your competitors are taking a particular visual direction, then you know what to do — head somewhere else.
-Almost anywhere else is better than where the crowd is going.
+Brand design is an opportunity to break out of the follower mentality and take your brand design in a fresh direction.
+If most of your competitors have followed a particular visual direction, then take that as your cue — head somewhere else.
+Almost anywhere else is better than the miasmic mud holes where the herds wallow.

-Of course, not all of your competitors are going to have blue-colored identities.
-Nor are they going to use the same types of imagery and layouts.
-Before you begin redesigning your identity, you need to find out what your competitors are doing visually.
+Of course, not all of your competitors use the color blue.
+Nor do they all embrace the same types of imagery and layouts.
+That’s why — before you begin redesigning your identity — you need to find out what your competitors are doing visually.
+Conduct a formal survey of their visual brands.
 Can you spot any trends?
-Then work with your branding partner to explore fresh territory so that you can differentiate you firm at the earliest points of contact with your audience.Before you begin redesigning your identity, find out what your competitors are doing visually Click To Tweet
+Then work with your branding partner to explore the open territory where you can differentiate you firm and give your brand room to grow.

-Great visual brand design is as much about finding your own way as it is about typefaces and grids and colors.
-When you work with a branding firm or graphic designer, it’s important that you understand this concept and encourage your design partner to explore the blue ocean and take some risks.
+Great visual brand design is as much about finding your own way as it is about typefaces and colors and grids.
+When you work with a branding firm or graphic designer, it’s important that you appreciate this concept — encourage your design partner to explore the blue ocean and take some risks.
+It’s far too easy to settle for a brand design approach that is comfortable and safe.
+And by “safe,” I mean terrible for your business.

-In the end, brand design is not about you, at all.
-It’s about the buyer.
-To be more precise, brand design is about making it easy for the buyer to make the right choice in the marketplace.
-It’s about positioning your firm to be the easy choice and making sure that appropriate prospective clients not only can find your firm but are predisposed to trust it.
+In the end, brand design should not be driven by you, at all — it’s the buyer who matters most.
+Brand design is about making it easy for the buyer to make the right choice in the marketplace.
+It’s about positioning your firm to be the clear pick and making sure that appropriate prospective clients not only can find your firm but are predisposed to trust it.

 That’s what brand design is all about.